Service

 Personal credit and employment history usually matter less than case facts and counsel input.

-High-quality, plain-language resources can support your recovery planning alongside your attorney’s advice:
+High-quality resources can support your recovery planning alongside your attorney’s advice:

 These sites offer practical context about maritime work environments, equipment risks, and safety considerations that often intersect with injury documentation.